 What happens at a screening appointment

-A screening test takes about 10 minutes.
-You’ll be asked to undress from the waist down and lie on your back, with your knees drawn up and apart.
+You will lie on a bed with your knees bent and your legs open.
 Your lower body will be covered with a sheet.

 Cervical screening results

-Sometimes there are not enough cells in the sample for the lab to examine.
-This happens in about three in every 100 tests.
-In this case you will be asked to return for a repeat test in three months’ time.
+Sometimes there are not enough cells in the sample to get a reliable HPV result.
+If this happens you will be asked to return for a repeat test in three months’ time.